All extracts are taken from the “Safer Doors” book. Published by Geddes and Grossett. Copyright laws apply.

 The law is quite clear on the term ‘necessary’ with regards to the use of force, and there are many precedents in old cases that explain it.
 Necessary force is not what is deemed necessary by someone considering the facts from a safe and comfortable place well after the events, but what the person carrying out the acts in question considered necessary at the time.
-As mentioned earlier, only the person using the force can say whether and why he thought it necessary to use the force at the time, whereas a court may have to ultimately decide whether the amount of force used was reasonable or not.
+As mentioned earlier, only the person using the force can say whether and why they thought it necessary to use the force at the time, whereas a court may have to ultimately decide whether the amount of force used was reasonable or not.

 PRE-EMPTIVE USE OF FORCE

 The law supports the pre-emptive use of force only where it is reasonable and necessary.
 The pre-emptive use of force as a means of physical defence is proper in the right circumstances, and it has already been used as a defence in court.
 The courts have in the past also commented that for a person to wait to be hurt before doing something is no defence at all.
 Defence is all about not being hurt.
 Provided that no more force than is reasonable is used to repel an attack, then such force is not unlawful.

 If someone was running at you with a broken bottle in an attempt to assault you, for example, then you would not need to wait for the person to strike you first before you hit him.
-In those circumstances it would certainly be reasonable to strike that person before he had a chance to hurt you with the bottle.
+In those circumstances it would certainly be reasonable to strike that person before they had a chance to hurt you with the bottle.

 If door supervisors consider that every time they use force against another person that they may well have to justify their actions, then they should be able to act reasonably in any given situation.
 If, however, they are reckless as to how much force they use, or deliberately use excessive force, then they will have to answer to the police and possibly even to a court, use of a Body Camera will help gain evidence to backup your case.

 The questions that are likely to be asked about any use of force are:-